AS-DevTeam/KickOff-VisualAnalytics/docs/pages/preprocessing.md

 ---

 # Preprocessing of data
-tarting from these two datasets we needed to merge information taken from both to create a single dataset containing only the data that we had to use for our visual views.
+Starting from these two datasets we needed to merge information taken from both to create a single dataset containing only the data that we had to use for our visual views.
 We created different types of files with different structures based on the type of visualization that will